Faculty Profile

 In 2019, Busse Berger was made an Honorary Member of the AMS.
 She also received $210,000 from the Henry Luce Foundation together with her colleague Henry Spiller to research a Music History of Indonesia.
 Her book The Search for Medieval Music in Africa and Germany, 1891–1961: Scholars, Singers, Missionaries (University of Chicago Press, 2020) won the Bruno Nettl Award from the Society for Ethnomusicology for 2021.

-She has joined the editorial board of the Schweizer Jahrbuch für Musikwissenschaft and was elected to the Directorium of the International Musicological Society for a five-year term.
+She is co-editor of the flagship journal Archiv für Musikwissenschaft and was elected to the Directorium of the International Musicological Society for a five-year term.

 Curriculum Vitae